sleong415/gradescope-webscraper/README.md

 7. Populate `excludedTAs.txt` with names of TAs that should be excluded from the script
       - Name should be the exact name from Gradescope
       - Each name should be on a newline
       - For example, I exclude the Homework Senior TA from all calculations.
-They often give large number of points (+25) for deadline extensions which incorrectly skews the numbers.
+They often give large number of points (+25) for deadline extensions which would incorrectly skew the statistics.
 8. Run the script by calling  <br>
 ```
 python gradescopeWebscraper.py